Bournemouth and Boscombe Light Opera Company Rules 2019

 The Company shall be called the ‘Bournemouth and Boscombe Light Opera Company’ [abbreviated to BBLOC].

 The objects of the Company shall be:

 the study and performance of musical works, theatrical productions and dramatic works;

-the raising of funds for charitable purposes; such charities and donations to be recommended by the Committee for approval at the Annual General Meeting or decided unanimously by the Committee in the case of exceptional one-off donations which might occur throughout the year.
+the raising and/or collecting of funds for charitable purposes; such charities and donations to be recommended by the Committee for approval at the Annual General Meeting or decided unanimously by the Committee in the case of exceptional one-off donations which might occur throughout the year.

 The Company shall be managed by a Committee consisting of 9 members elected in accordance with Rule 19 who shall elect a Chairman, Secretary and Treasurer.
 The President shall be an ex-officio member of the Committee.
 No paid officer of the Company may be a Committee member (or official).

 The election and expulsion of members other than life members shall rest solely with the Committee.

 Application for active and associate membership shall be made in writing or by email to the Secretary who shall submit the same to the Committee for its decision.